atom0s/XiPackets/world/server/0x000E/README.md

 ## Additional Information - `SubKind` - `3`

-When this `SubKind` is used, the packet is used to update and/or prepare an elavator or similar movable entities.
+When this `SubKind` is used, the packet is used to update and/or prepare an elevator or similar movable entities.

 The packet `Data` will contain the following: